yazi-rs/yazi-rs.github.io/usage/configuration/yazi.md

 Available rule parameters are as follows:

-- name (str): Glob expression for matching the file name.
+- name (String): Glob expression for matching the file name.
 Case insensitive by default, add `\s` to the beginning to make it sensitive.
-- mime (str): Glob expression for matching the MIME type.
+- mime (String): Glob expression for matching the MIME type.
 Case insensitive by default, add `\s` to the beginning to make it sensitive.
-- use (str): Opener name corresponding to the names in the opener section.
+- use (String): Opener name corresponding to the names in the opener section.

 ## tasks